A Trending Market A trending market is one in which markets usually move in one…

 Here are some main features that you should learn about the Tokyo session:

 - Activity is not limited to Japanese coasts.
-Loads of Forex trades are made at other financial hot spots such as Hong Kong, Singapore, and Sydney.
+Loads of the Forex market hours are made at other financial hot spots such as Hong Kong, Singapore, and Sydney.
 Financial firms (exporters) and central banks are the key market players at the Tokyo conference.
 Note, Japan’s economy relies heavily on exports, and, as China is still a big trading party, there are tons of transactions taking place regularly.

 - Liquidity can be minimal at times.
 There will be periods when trading during this era is going to be like fishing-you may just have to wait a long, long time before you get a nibble.
 It’s far more likely that you will see more significant changes in Asia-Pacific currency pairs like AUD / USD and NZD / USD than non-Asia-Pacific currency pairs like GBP / USD.